noo-rashbass/synthetic-data-service/faiz/manual_imputation/reasoning.md

+# Constants (not dependent on imputation round)

+Observation ID increments by 1 every day
+Participant ID and Household ID stay the same Admitting hospital - NA (patient not actually admitted) Age increments by 1/365 every day
+Asexual plasmodium density - NA*
+Asexual plasmodium present - NA*
+Basis of complicated diagnosis - NA*
+Complicated malaria - NA*
+Diagnosis at hospitalization - NA (not actually hospitalised)

+# Round 1

-participant ID and household ID stay the same abdominal pain - 'unable to assess', or yes if from future visit abdominal pain duration - 0 if unable to assess, compute from future visit duration otherwise admitting hospital - NA age imputation in file anorexia - 'unable to assess', or yes if from future visit anorexia duration - 0 if unable to assess, compute from future visit duration otherwise asex plasmod density - NA asex plasmod present - NA if density NA, positive if density > 0 basis of complicated diagnosis - NA complicated malaria - NA cough - 'unable to assess', or yes if from future visit cough duration - 0 if unable to assess, compute from future visit duration otherwise days since enrollment - NA outside range, calculate otherwise Diagnosis at hospitalization - NA diarrhoea - 'unable to assess', or yes if from future visit diarrhoea duration - 0 if unable to assess, compute from future visit otherwise fatigue - 'unable to assess', or yes if from future visit
+Abdominal pain - `Unable to assess` or `Yes` if calculated from future visit Abdominal pain duration - 0 if `Unable to assess`, or compute from future visit duration otherwise

+Anorexia - `Unable to assess` or `Yes` if calculated from future visit Anorexia duration - 0 if `Unable to assess`, or compute from future visit duration otherwise

+Cough - `Unable to assess` or `Yes` if calculated from future visit Cough duration - 0 if `Unable to assess`, or compute from future visit duration otherwise

+Days since enrollment - NA (outside range)

+diarrhoea - 'unable to assess', or yes if from future visit diarrhoea duration - 0 if unable to assess, compute from future visit otherwise fatigue - 'unable to assess', or yes if from future visit